Just seeing a negative word for ONE second makes us more anxious or depressed!

 It starts with how we think.
 The more carefully and continuously scan what you tell yourself, and replace your thoughts with strong, powerful words — the more you will realize the life you are creating!

 By changing your language you literally take control of your life.
 By simply choosing specific vocabulary you can empower yourself in your life.

-Jan L. Bowen is a passionate thought leader who helps clients connect internal alignment with external transformation so they find more joy and greater connection through articulating and living their purpose.
-To get Jan’s latest book: "Why Do You Get Up In the Morning?
+Jan L. Bowen is a passionately authentic thought leader who helps clients align their lives so they find more joy and greater connection through articulating and living their purpose.
+To get Jan’s latest book, "Why Do You Get Up In the Morning?
 How to Demystify Your Life Purpose," download it now.
 You will also receive her newsletter, with articles only available by subscription.